dakshdeepHERE/KaleCaesar-Recipe/README.md

 ## Description

 This project is a recipe website that showcases a healthy Quinoa and Kale Salad recipe.
 It provides detailed instructions and ingredients needed to prepare the salad.
+Basic website I made to practice HTML and CSS.

 ## Features